|

 CONSERVATIVES

-Favor the Wealthy Elite & Corporations
+Favor the Rich & Corporations

-As a matter of "faith" (which is also very conveniently self-serving) these conservative elites believe that they are the superior people, and thus the just rulers of society.
-They believe that if economic, social and governmental policies are skewed in their favor, then all of society will benefit.
-In economic parlance, this ideology is called "Supply-side," though today it is more commonly known as "trickle-down" economics, or sometimes "Reaganomics."
-This idea goes way, way, way back in history, and has been tried by every king and pope and sultan around the world.
+As a matter of "faith" these conservative elites believe that they are the superior people, and thus the just rulers of society.
+Conservatives have referred to this as "natural law."
+They maintain that if economic, social and governmental policies are skewed in their favor, then all of society will benefit.
+In economic parlance, this ideology is called "supply-side," though today it is more commonly known as "trickle-down" economics, or sometimes "Reaganomics" (or sometimes "voodoo economics.")
+This idea goes way, way, way back in history, and has been promoted by every king and pope and sultan and dictator around the world.
+In all of that time and practice, there is zero evidence that it actually works to benefit all the people, or even the overall economy, of any particular society.
+What it does do quite effectively is enrich the already rich.
+And so there is little wonder why conservative power-mongers so stubbornly stick to the "trickle-down" formula, and perennially sell it to a gullible public.

-| LIBERALS
+LIBERALS

 Favor the Commoner & Common Good